 Privatized Events

-Practical Information: Timings, Quay, Access
+Practical Info: Schedule, Quay, Access

 Reservations made via GetYourGuide include instant confirmation and an exact GPS address.
-In case of doubt, we respond on WhatsApp the same day.
+In case of doubt, we respond on WhatsApp on the same day.

 When to Come, What to Wear